-We have collected frequently asked questions and have answered them here to the best of our knowledge and the current state of affairs.
+We have collected frequently asked questions and have answered them here to the best of our knowledge and as of the present situation.
 However, this information is subject to change - only the information in the Study Regulations that apply to you is legally valid.

 Question: I am a first-semester student and need a preliminary orientation.

 Answer: You will find the necessary information on our Web Pages and you should attend the information sessions organised by our Bioscience Student Association und by our lecturers (for example the welcome day of the department before the beginning of the semester).